 Naz woke with a head feeling like he’d been on StormBringer the night before.
 Some fiendish brew Yish suggested he might enjoy back in the days of yore.
 A time before travelling with the Keep not yet fallen.
 As he recalled, it was shortly after he arrived after a mining disagreement.
 “Keep the seam tight and dig deeper,” they had said.
 His retort was curt, “I have no good reason to continue digging my own grave.”

-From there, it had gone from brief encounters on myths young dwarves are scared of, to geopolitics.
+From there, it went from brief encounters on myths young dwarves are scared of, to geopolitics.
 A subject he’d rapidly come to realise didn’t just mean the realm his mountains existed in.
 Another contentious issue as most of his kin had barely surfaced to see a sunrise in generations.

 All along time ago now, and it wasn’t drinking that caused his head to harbour an ache.
 “Portals are for magicians, not dwarves.”
 This he said out loud.
 Closely followed by, “Yish.”